-Early intervention optimizes functional outcomes, provides better patient and family education, and allows opportunities for collaboration between the rehab services and bedside nurses, who assist in the rehabilitation process.
-Specific discipline recommendations can be addressed early on and complications that could hinder the patient from receiving their fullest potential are prevented, with discharge planning developed as soon as the patient is admitted.Acute Care Model
+Early intervention optimizes functional outcomes, provides better patient and family education, and allows collaboration between the rehab services and bedside nurses, who assist in the rehabilitation process.
+Specific discipline recommendations can be addressed early on, and complications that could hinder the patient from receiving their fullest potential are prevented, with discharge planning developed as soon as they are admitted.Acute Care Model

-The structure of a good rehabilitation department allows for streamlined communication between nurses, therapists, and physicians within the rehabilitation department caring for the patient.
+A good rehabilitation department structure allows for streamlined communication between nurses, therapists, and physicians within the rehabilitation department caring for the patient.
 This structure allows for therapists to be active on the acute care unit and in the ICU.

-The previously mentioned rehabilitation therapists, regardless of the area of the hospital they work in, are all members of the rehabilitation department.
+The previously mentioned rehabilitation therapists, regardless of the hospital area they work in, are all members of the rehabilitation department.
 Rehabilitation therapists are generally organized into workgroups rather than along discipline-specific lines.

-A workgroup consists of an occupational therapist, a physical therapist, a speech and language therapist and a rehabilitation specialist.
+A workgroup consists of an occupational therapist, a physical therapist, a speech and language therapist, and a rehabilitation specialist.
 Each workgroup provides therapy coverage to the various medical services in the hospital.
-Each workgroup has a supervisor or manager that can be from any one of the disciplines in the workgroup.
+Each workgroup has a supervisor or manager from any one of the disciplines in the workgroup.

 On acute care services, the roles of the therapist are defined as follows to allow for the best patient care:

 - Occupational Therapy (OT).
-They are responsible for administering assessments and treatment for basic activities of daily living and instrumental activities of daily living, sensorimotor skills, positioning and splinting, cognition through functional activity, patient/family education and providing assistive devices.
+They are responsible for administering assessments and treatment for basic daily living activities and instrumental activities of daily living, sensorimotor skills, positioning and splinting, cognition through functional activity, patient/family education, and providing assistive devices.

 - Physical Therapy (PT).
-They assess the musculoskeletal, neurological, cardiopulmonary and integumentary systems.
-Interventions by physical therapy include improving range of motion, strength training, functional mobility training, endurance training, patient/family education, and provision of durable medical equipment or assistive devices.
+They assess the musculoskeletal, neurological, cardiopulmonary, and integumentary systems.
+Physical therapy interventions include improving range of motion, strength training, functional mobility training, endurance training, patient/family education, and provision of durable medical equipment or assistive devices.

 - Speech and Language Pathology.
 These are responsible for assessing swallowing, communication, and cognitive-communication skills.
-They aid in swallowing problems and recommend appropriate food textures, liquid consistencies and develop ways to avoid aspiration.
+They help swallow problems and recommend appropriate food textures, liquid consistencies, and ways to avoid aspiration.
 Many trauma patients have problems with communication.
 This can be due to brain trauma, tracheostomy tubes, and ventilators that prevent vocalization.
 Speech and language pathologists help maximize residual speech and language function, providing ways for the patient to communicate with family and caregivers.
-Cognitive communication deficits are treated with patient/family/caregiver education and the provision of guidelines for interaction through communication, however it can be obtained.
+Cognitive communication deficits are treated with patient/family/caregiver education and guidelines for interaction through communication.
+However, it can be obtained.

-This is a team consisting of physicians, nurses, therapists, social workers, psychologists and vocational counselors.
-Team members make individual contributions to the care of the trauma patient with the key to a successful plan of care being the coordination of those individual efforts.
+This team consists of physicians, nurses, therapists, social workers, psychologists, and vocational counselors.
+Team members make individual contributions to the care of the trauma patient, with the key to a successful plan of care being the coordination of those individual efforts.